 Threats and Contaminants

-Residential soils at the South Minn site were contaminated by arsenic compounds.
-The primary potential health threat to area residents is caused by long-term ingestion of contaminated soil, such as by eating root vegetables that were grown in the contaminated soil and not sufficiently washed, or through children digging in soil during play and then eating with dirty hands.
-A small threat also existed through inhalation of the arsenic in soil dust and by absorption of arsenic through the skin.
+Residential soils at the site were contaminated by arsenic compounds.
+The primary health threat to the residents was caused by long-term accidental ingestion of the contaminated soil, such as by eating root vegetables which were grown in contaminated soil and not sufficiently washed or through children digging in soil during play and then eating with dirty hands.
+A small threat also existed through inhalation of the arsenic and absorption of the contamination through the skin.
 Everyone living in the area is serviced by municipal water; therefore, groundwater contamination does not present a current health threat.
 The state of Minnesota is addressing the potential long-term groundwater health threat through its cleanup programs.

-The Agency for Toxic Substances and Disease Registry (ATSDR), in conjunction with the Minnesota Department of Health (MDH), issued two Health Consultations in 1999 and 2001 for the site that described public health hazards and contained recommendations to protect public health.
+The Agency for Toxic Substances and Disease Registry (ATSDR) in conjunction with the Minnesota Department of Health (MDH) issued two Health Consultations in 1999 and 2001 which described public health hazards and recommendations to protect the public’s health.
 Risks were identified concerning arsenic in the soil that the public could come in contact with.
-Additionally, the Health Consultations expressed concern about the possibility of highly-contaminated dust being windblown off of the former Reade plant property and affecting residential properties in the Phillips Neighborhood located just to the northwest of the property.
-ATSDR and MDH considered an arsenic concentration of 110 ppm in soil as being an acute exposure.
+Additionally, the Health Consultations expressed concern about the possibility of highly-contaminated dust being windblown off of the former plant property and affecting residences in the Phillips Neighborhood located just to the northwest of the property.
+The arsenic concentration ATSDR and MDH considered being an acute exposure was 110 ppm.

 In 2001 and 2003, MDA and MDH performed limited soil investigations in residential yards.
 One hundred sixty-seven properties were sampled showing arsenic levels as high as 635 ppm.
 Ten properties had arsenic concentrations considered to be at or above the acute exposure level.

 In 2004, MDA issued a Proposed Plan for Cleanup at the former plant property and requested assistance from EPA’s Removal Program to address the residential arsenic contamination.
 At the former plant property, 62,000 cubic yards of soil were removed and sent to a landfill in Minnesota.
-EPA established an arsenic removal action level of 95 ppm for the neighborhoods.
+EPA’s Removal Program established an arsenic removal action level of 95 ppm.
 In 2004, EPA sampled over 400 properties and completed excavation work at thirty properties which exceeded the removal action level.
-In 2005, EPA sampled surface soils at over 600 residential properties, 13 day care centers, and four schools and excavated 95 properties that exceeded the removal action level.
+In 2005, EPA’s Remedial Program sampled surface soils at over 600 residential properties, 13 day care centers and four schools and excavated 95 properties which exceeded the removal action level.

-In 2005, in an effort to identify areas for additional sampling, EPA ran an air dispersion computer model that estimated that arsenic contamination from the former plant property could potentially have affected an area within a three-quarter mile radius of the property (3,578 residential properties).
-In 2006, EPA completed sampling at over 3500 residential properties (all of the properties that had granted access to EPA) within this area.
+In 2005, in an effort to identify areas for additional sampling, EPA ran an air dispersion model that estimated that arsenic contamination from the former plant property could potentially have affected an area within a three-quarter mile radius of the property (3,578 residential properties).
+In 2006, EPA’s Remedial Program completed sampling at over 3500 residential properties (all of the properties that granted access to EPA) within this area.

-In 2007 EPA completed a Remedial Investigation (RI) at the South Minn site that included the baseline human health risk assessment.
-It found that arsenic concentrations greater than 25 ppm could pose an unacceptable risk to the residents, primarily from accidental ingestion of contaminated soil.
-The risk assessment also determined that an acceptable preliminary remediation goal for arsenic would be between 16 ppm (background or naturally-occurring soil arsenic concentrations for the area) and 25 ppm.
+In 2007 EPA completed the Remedial Investigation IRI) which included the baseline human health risk assessment.
+It found that arsenic concentrations greater than 25 parts per million could pose an unacceptable risk to the residents, primarily from accidental ingestion of contaminated soil.
+The risk assessment also determined that an acceptable preliminary remediation goal for arsenic would be between 16 parts per million (background arsenic concentrations for the area) and 25 parts per million.

-Based on the RI sampling data, EPA concluded that wind-blown contamination from the former plant site may have contributed to the arsenic levels in the soil, but, only at very low levels within the three-quarter-mile radius study area.
+Based on the RI sampling data EPA concluded that wind blown contamination from the former plant site may have contributed to the arsenic levels in the soil, but, only at very low levels within the three-quarter-mile radius study area.
 The high levels of arsenic scattered throughout the study area, particularly at the outer edges of the sampling area, are not indicative of wind blown contamination being the sole contributor to arsenic levels in the area.
-If windblown contamination from the plant site was the sole contributor, then a pattern of decreasing concentrations would be seen as one moved away from the plant site.
+If windblown from the plant site were the sole contributor, then a pattern of decreasing concentrations would be seen as one moved away from the plant site.
 Decreasing patterns were seen in a few directions at some levels.
 However, the pattern of high levels scattered throughout the sampling area, or in some cases increasing concentrations, is more indicative of people also applying or unknowingly bringing in material with a high levels of arsenic on individual properties.
-Common fertilizers and pesticides contain high levels of arsenic, as does coal ash and pressure-treated lumber.
-The Agency, therefore, decided not to expand the sampling area and to limit cleanup work to properties within the sampling area.
+Common fertilizers and pesticides contain such high levels of arsenic, as does coal ash and pressure treated lumber.
+The Agency therefore decided not to expand the sampling area and to limit cleanup work to properties within the sampling area.

-EPA sigend a Record of Decision for the site on September 5, 2008.
-The final cleanup plan required removing soil from residential yards with arsenic levels exceeding 25 ppm - approximately 487 properties.
-In 2009, EPA received funding through the American Reinvestment and Recovery Act to fund the cleanup work at the site.
-EPA's contractors began work at the site in August 2009 and completed it in September 2011.
+A Record of Decision for the site was signed on September 5, 2008.
+The final cleanup plan requires removing soil from residential yards with arsenic levels exceeding 25 mg/kg - approximately 487 properties.
+In 2009 EPA received funding through the American Reinvestment and Recovery Act to fund the cleanup work at this site.
+EPA's contractors began work at the site in August 2009 and completed in September 2011.
 To clean up a property, workers dug up a foot of soil from grass and play areas.
 Within gardens and planting beds, they removed 18 inches of soil.
 No soil was removed from beneath buildings or paved areas.
 Soil samples were taken after a foot of contaminated soil had been removed.
-If those samples showed arsenic at levels above 95 ppm, workers kept digging until soil samples showed that remaining soils did not exceed 95 ppm.
-(Those most likely to come in contact with the deep soil are construction workers, and the risk assessment shows they will be safe even at levels higher than 95 ppm.
+If those samples showed arsenic at levels above 95 mg/kg, workers kept digging until soil samples showed that remaining soils did not exceed 95 mg/kg.
+(Those most likely to come in contact with the deep soil are construction workers, and the risk assessment shows they will be safe even at levels higher than 95 mg/kg.
 Residents will also be safe from short-term exposure at these levels.
 EPA does not expect any long-term exposure to these levels.)
 Workers then filled the yard with clean dirt and restored the property.
-The contaminated soil was taken to permitted landfills in Minnesota.
+The contaminated soil was taken to permitted ed landfills in Minnesota.

-Success StoryOverall, through both removal and remedial actions, about 665 residential properties were cleaned up and made safe for residents at the South Minn site area neighborhoods.
+Success StoryOverall at the Site, through both removal and remedial actions, about 665 residential properties were cleaned up and made safe for residents and the neighborhood, including gardening and children playing.
 This work involved several years of intensive community involvement, with preparations including materials in a variety of languages and contacts by a variety of means in order to meet the needs of this environmental justice community.

 The residential area which makes up the South Minneapolis Residential Soil Cleanup site is an ethnically and economically diverse community.
 Public outreach materials have been prepared in multiple languages, including Somali, Vietnamese, Hmong, Spanish, and English.
 Spanish-speaking staff members have been an important part of EPA's communications effort with homeowners and translators for other languages were used as needed.
 The State of Minnestoa's Department of Agriculture and Department of Health, the City of Minneapolis, and a variety of community neighborhood groups assisted with outreach to the community and helped encourage residents to participate in the cleanup.